digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 ## Australian Standard Pinouts

-> conflicting information suggests that wiring layouts may differ based on manufacturing locations.
+> Conflicting information suggests that wiring layouts may differ based on manufacturing locations.
 If buying a plug similar to this from an offshore manufacturer or brand, confirm this information with any relevant manuals.
 {: .block-note}

 ### 7 Pin layout